11 December 2021

 This is to inform you about the new stable release of Nuitka.
 It is the extremely compatible Python compiler, “download now”.

-This release has a focus on new features of all kinds, and then also new kinds of performance improvements, some of which enable static optimization of what normally would be dynamic imports, while also polishing plugins and adding also many new features and a huge amount of organisational changes.
+This release has a focus on new features of all kinds, and then also new kinds of performance improvements, some of which enable static optimization of what normally would be dynamic imports, while also polishing plugins and adding also many new features and a huge amount of organizational changes.

 Bug Fixes